lmcai/PhyloHerb/botany2021_tutorial/README.md

 #define path to PhyloHerb, the following command is for Mac/Linux only
 export PH=$(pwd)/../PhyloHerb

-#For PC users, you can always call
+#For PC users, you can always call phyloherb from its relative path.
 ```

 Move and rename the example dataset from PhyloHerb to the current working directory